Sashiko Pattern Marutsunagi

 From this compound, the circle gets its deeper meaning and positive connotation.

-Enman 円満 means: not lacking, no dissatisfaction or petty fights, well-rounded character, no corners, full and satisfied, being whole, being enlightened.
+円満 enman means: not lacking, no dissatisfaction or petty fights, well-rounded character, no corners, full and satisfied, being whole, being enlightened.
+Yep, Japanese words can often represent super complex meanings.

 Like many traditional patterns, marutsunagi is a kisshōmonyō 吉祥文様 “lucky omen pattern.”
 Kisshōmonyō patterns represent good luck and can often be found on kimonos worn at festivities or on gift wrappings for happy occasions.

-This particular pattern is often seen at weddings or when someone moves house.
+This particular pattern is often seen at weddings or when someone moves house, wishing for happiness and satisfaction for a new stage of life.

 Similar sashiko patterns